abpoll/nsi_fit/README.md

 2) If you used `conda` or `mamba` to create your environment, run `pip install git+https://github.com/abpoll/unsafe@v0.2` to use the modules in UNSAFE.
 3) Set up the [Input data](#input-data).

-    a) Run `mkdir data/raw/external/haz/` then download the flood depth grids and catchment area shapefile from the Zenodo repository, which are available in a .zip directory, and unzip the directory.
-Move the contents (other .zip directories) into `data/raw/external/haz/`.
+    a) Run `mkdir data/raw/` then download the input data from the Zenodo repository, which are available in a .zip directory, and unzip the directory.
+Move the contents into `data/raw/`.
+This includes subdirectories with a mix of .zip and non-compressed files.
+The first analysis notebook will unzip the data for you and put it in the right file locations.
 4) Run the analysis in the following order:

 | Script Name | Description | Additional Details|